AEPD - TD/00054/2020

-Has the complainant's right to access under Article 15 GDPR been violated?
+Whether the complainant's right to access under Article 15 GDPR has been violated.

 Holding[edit | edit source]

-The AEPD upheld the complaint on the basis that the reply from CaixaBank was incomplete, and that the "purpose of these proceedings is to ensure that the guarantees and rights of the persons concerned are duly restored".
-The AEPD gave CaixaBank ten working days to either comply with the request or refuse to comply and give reasons why it would be inappropriate to do so.
+The AEPD confirmed that CaixaBank's response was incomplete and that the "purpose of these proceedings is to ensure that the guarantees and rights of the persons concerned are duly restored".
+The AEPD gave CaixaBank ten working days to either comply with the request or motivate the refusal.

 Comment[edit | edit source]

-Scope of the AEPD's competences: The AEPD also noted that it is not competent to settle matters such as a dispute with the data controller on matters arising from a contractual relationship, such as the accuracy of the amount of debt owed or the determination of the conditions of a contractual or commercial provision.
+On the AEPD's competence: The Authority noted that it is not competent to settle matters arising from a contractual relationship, such as the accuracy of the amount of debt owed or the determination of the conditions of a contractual provision.